 3201 South Lamar Boulevard

 As mentioned, the Broken Spoke was featured on the first episode of “Queer Eye” season 5.
 Terri White teaches traditional two-step along with some Western Swing and the Cotton-Eyed Joe, which is the only line dance allowed on the dance floor.
-Classes are available Thursday through Saturday from 8 to 9 p.m.
-It’s best to be there by 7:30 p.m. to sign up because lasses fill up fast!
+Classes are available Wednesday through Saturday from 8 to 9 p.m.
+It’s best to be there by 7:30 p.m. to sign up because classes fill up fast!
+Dance Lessons are $10 + your cover charge.

 The White Horse